adamovsky/scaffold/CONTRIBUTING.md

 -   Use more specific names if we anticipate it being less re-usable (and therefore the logic can be more specific).
 -   Use more generic names if we anticipate it being more re-usable (and therefore the logic must be more generic).
 -   Avoid possible double-negative logic (e.g. prefer `isRequired` over `notRequired`).
+-   Do not use barrel index files.
+-   Do not use lodash helpers for simple utilities, write your own (as you don't need all use-cases).

 ## React

 -   Introduce loop construct for components only if more than three items.
 -   Pages and layouts do NOT need an associated storybook file.
 -   Each component must have an associated storybook file (`stories.js`).
--   Move all service calls to a file called `data.js` inside the page folder
+-   Move all service calls to a hook called `useData` inside the page folder
 -   Move all constants to a file called `constants.js` inside the component folder.
 -   Move all component logic to a file called `index.js` inside the component folder.
 -   No component should need more than one HTML tag.